List of Bungo Stray Dogs characters: Ranpo Edogawa

 Named after Ranpo Edogawa.
 A detective regarded by many as the "greatest detective in the world" (世界最高の名探偵 sekai saikō no mei tantei), he is highly sought after by the police and helps solve cases both related and unrelated to the Agency, with a reputation for never solving a case incorrectly.
 Despite being one of the oldest members of the Agency and held in high esteem by many, he adopts a childish demeanor and lacks basic everyday skills (such as riding the train).
 However, he has been shown to be serious when the situation calls for it.
-He is the only Agency member without a true ability, rather, he possesses prodigious observational and deduction skills, which is referred to as Super Deduction (超推理, Chō Suiri).
-He doesn't like to acknowledge that it is not an ability and convinces himself that it is activated when he puts on the glasses given to him by Fukuzawa.
+He is the only Agency member without a true ability, rather, he possesses prodigious observational and deduction skills, which is referred to as the Ability, Super Deduction (超推理, Chō Suiri).
+Ranpo does not like to acknowledge he doesn1t actually possess and Ability and convinced himself that he needs the glasses given to him by Fukuzawa to activate Super Deduction.